BP.05.006 - Business Practice for Information Technology Security - Mobile Device Access

-Assessment results will be kept on record in the office of the Vice President for Technology and Communication for a period of five years.
+Assessment results will be kept on record in the Vice President's office for Technology and Communication for a period of five years.

 The University reserves the right to temporarily or permanently suspend, block, or restrict access to information assets when it reasonably appears necessary to do so to protect the confidentiality, integrity, availability, or functionality of those assets.

 Any disciplinary action resulting from violations of this business practice or program supporting policies, standards or procedures shall be administered in a manner consistent with the terms of the applicable collective bargaining agreement and/or the applicable provisions of the California Education Code.
 Student infractions of this business practice or supporting policies, standards or procedures may be referred to the Office of Student Judicial Affairs.
 Third party service providers who do not comply with established information security policies, business practices, standards or procedures may be subject to appropriate actions as defined in contractual agreements.